WHAT IS GLUTATHIONE?

 Taking glutathione long-term has been linked to lower zinc levels.
 Inhaled Glutathione may trigger asthma attacks in people who have asthma.
 Symptoms may include wheezing.

-Symptoms of Deficiency of Glutathione
+What Are Symptoms of Deficiency of Glutathione?

 These problems may include seizures; a generalized slowing down of physical reactions, movements, and speech (psychomotor retardation); intellectual disability; and a loss of coordination (ataxia).
 Some people with severe glutathione synthetase deficiency also develop recurrent bacterial infections.